Adebayo-Adesegun/Python-TDD/README.md

 # Python-TDD

-I created this project to learn about writing unit test in Python...
+I created this project to learn about writing unit tests in Python...

 I'm familiar with using Flask and Django frameworks for developing web APIs.